 - A support letter where the research is a follow on from a Diabetes UK funded study

-- Where research is a strategic priority we may be able to put you in touch with our Diabetes Research Steering Groups who may be able to offer support in developing research proposals – this is most helpful when the research is at an early stage of development
+- Where research is a strategic priority we may put you in touch with our Diabetes Research Steering Groups who may be able to offer support in developing research proposals – this is most helpful when the research is at an early stage of development

 - Financial support other than through our usual grant funding schemes